What Will I Learn?

 - Tailoring advanced debriefing techniques to learning context.

 - Nurturing an environment for learner-centeredness during debriefing.

 - Working effectively and efficiently with a co-facilitator.

 - Managing difficult and/or emotional learning conversations.

 - Understanding the role of culture in debriefing and feedback.

-We will support educators by accelerating their journey in becoming adaptive experts in
+We will support educators by accelerating their journey in becoming adaptive experts indebriefing by:

 - Sharing strategies to manage cognitive load during debriefing.

-- Supporting debriefing skill acquisition their the use of tools and cognitive aids.
+- Supporting debriefing skill acquisition with the use of tools and cognitive aids.

-- Highlighting key faculty development strategies such as peer coachin.
+- Highlighting key faculty development strategies such as peer coaching.